 The chafer species most often found damaging lawns are the garden chafer, Phyllopertha horticola, and the welsh chafer, Hoplia philanthus; the latter is particularly found in sandy soils and is not confined to Wales.
 Adults of P. horticola are about 9mm (3/8in) long and have a metallic green head and thorax with light brown wing cases.
 Hoplia philanthus is a similar size with a black head and thorax and reddish brown wing cases.

-- Two other species, which are generally less damaging, are the summer chafer (Amphimallon solstitialis) and the brown chafer (Serica brunnea).
+Two other species, which are generally less damaging, are the summer chafer (Amphimallon solstitialis) and the brown chafer (Serica brunnea).
 The latter is generally found in or near wooded areas on sandy soils and is about 9mm long and reddish brown in colour.
 The summer chafer is light brown, about 16mm long, and distinctly hairy.